-The college takes feedback at the end of the session from the students enrolled in the college.
+The college takes feedback at the end of the session from the teachers and the students enrolled in the college.
 The feedback forms are collected from the students for overall development of the college.
 Students' feedback is rated on 5 point scale from 1 to 5.
 There are eighteen close- ended questions and a suggestion box in the feedback questionnaire.
 Most of the students were satisfied with the syllabus covered and the teaching style of the teachers.
 Students also find that teachers are fair in assessing their capabilities and knowledge through different classroom activities.
 Students are satisfied with the illustrations of teachers for explaining concepts through examples and applications.
 Most of the students were also fully satisfied with the teachers identification of student's strengths and weaknesses.
 The students' feedback also shows that they also agree that the institution makes effort to engage them in the monitoring, review and continuous quality improvement of the teaching learning process.
-Some students demanded field visits for better understanding of the practical aspects of the subject.
+Some students demanded field visits for better understanding of the practical aspects of the subject, therefore, in session 2017-18 some departments took their students to the field visit.
 Some of the suggestions given by the students were: Better facilities of electricity, drinking water and cleaner washrooms.
 Keeping in mind the feedback, process for implementing the suggestions was initiated.